tuimac/jenkins_docker/README.md

 #### Access from Browser

 Access `http://localhost:8080` is default.
-So you can change the port within Dockerfilr or `run.sh` to config container port or deploy which network.
+So you can change the port within Dockerfile or `run.sh` to config container port or deploy which network.

 ## Authors